uniquid/developer-wiki/architecture.md

  --------------------------------------------- ---------------------------- ------------------------ |
 ```

+Please note that this new block on top of the communication helper is not real part of the UniquID library.
+The implementor can create a new layer in any technology he wishes and replace it.
+However, for simple implementation he can reuse what UniquID already created.

-Every Entity always has the provider functionality (almost for the System Reserved functions)
+Finally, every Entity always has the Provider functionality for the System Reserved functions to allow the framework to work correctly.

 ____